melissamonk-NOAA/Vermilion_2021/doc/north.md

 # Assessment Results

-The base model parameter estimates along with approximate asymptotic standard errors are shown in Table \ref{tab:params} and the likelihood components are shown in Table \@ref(tab:drop-one).
-Estimates of derived reference points and approximate 95 percent asymptotic confidence intervals are shown in Table \@ref(tab:referenceES).
-Estimates of stock size and status over time are shown in Table \@ref(tab:timeseries).

-The full r4ss plotting output is available in the supplementary material on the Council's website.
+The base model parameter estimates along with approximate asymptotic standard errors are shown in Table \ref{tab:params}.
+The full r4ss plotting output is available in the supplementary material on the

-## Parameter Estimates

-The base model has a total of 115 estimated parameters (Table \@ref(tab:paramstable)) that can be grouped into the following categories and are described in more detail in the following sections:

-**Biological parameters**
-* 2 natural mortality parameters (female and male)
-* 9 growth parameters
-    + 6 Schnute growth parameters (length at age 0, length at age 30, and $k$)
-    + 3 parameters controlling variability in growth, the CV in length at age 0
-  and the CV in length at age 30 with a linear ramp in length-at-age  (CV for old males was fixed at 0.07)

-**Stock-recruit parameters**
-* $log(R_0)$ controlling equilibrium recruitment
-* Recruitment deviations parameters covering the range
-  1970-2020
-  representing the "main" period modeled as a zero-centered deviation vector

-***Index parameters**
-* 1 extra standard deviation parameter
-for the PR dockside index of abundance

-**Selectivity parameters**
-* 39 selectivity parameters, of which
-16 represented changes over time
+Council's website.

 ## Fixed parameters
-The following parameters were fixed in the base model:
+The following parameters were fixed in the post-STAR base model:
 * $h$ controlling the steepness of the stock-recruit relationship
 * Selectivity parameters estimated at the bounds during model exploration

+## Parameter Estimates

+The base model has a total of 115 estimated parameters (Table \@ref(tab:paramstable)) that are described in more detail in the following sections:

 ## Growth Estimation